davehorner/cardinal/uxn-tal/README.md

 - `--cmp` will attempt to build your tal file against a number of different asm backends.
 It will use the asm backend on the host machine if it is in the path.
 Otherwise, if you are running a docker daemon, it will create docker images and generate roms via docker.

 - `--register` been tested on Windows, MacOS, and Linux.  `--register` will setup a protocol handler for `uxntal://` on your system.
 It will also install the e_window and cardinal-gui crates as a dependency.
-This feature allows you to place `uxntal://` in front of any http(s) url and uxntal will download, assemble, cache, and run the tal file pointed to by url.
+This feature allows you to place `uxntal://` in front of any http(s) url and uxntal will download, assemble, cache, and run the tal/rom file pointed to by url.
 ```
 cargo install uxn-tal
 uxntal --register